 1. The Tarot can actually be used to foretell the future

 Though I’m not keen on viewing the Tarot as primarily a tool for fortune-telling, it can indeed be used this way.
 I know this from my own experience and reading for myself, as well as from reading for clients.
 The current trajectory is rarely set in stone.
 However, when it is, the Major Arcana cards tend to come out in force.
 Though sometimes, you can get just as clear a prediction with only cards from the Minor Arcana–especially if you read intuitively, based on the ‘film’ you see unfolding in the Tarot imagery.

-Internally, you as a reader will feel a ‘click’ when you view a fated score in the cards.
+Internally, you as a reader will feel a ‘click’ when you view a fairly certain timeline in the cards.
 The imagery in the cards harmonises perfectly with the question asked or what is currently on your mind.
 It’s important to know that this is still one of any number of possible future timelines, albeit the most likely one.
 Never ever make a 100% guaranteed future prediction.
 You can still rest assured that when you do feel you are looking at a ‘fated’ future event, your accuracy is almost certainly going to be better than the BBC weather forecast.

 2. Nobody knows the origins of the Tarot

 Though there has been wild speculation about the origins of the Tarot, nobody knows for certain.
 The 18th-century French occultists stated with great certainty that the Tarot had its origins in Egypt and the Egyptian mystery schools.
 This has since been debunked.
 I recently read one book that claims Cathar origins for the Tarot and am currently reading about possible Magian (Persian Mithraic) origins.
 The speculations are interesting and all serve to add new perspectives on the cards but no firm conclusions can be drawn.